I was arrested for Kidnapping in NJ – Kidnapping Charges 2C:13-1 in NJ – What are the penalties for kidnapping NJ

 Because we have a prosecutor on staff, we’ve got a unique understanding of the kinds of arguments that the other side will make against you.
 We’ve also developed advanced defense strategies that we can use to help you beat the case.

 Give us a call for a free consultation, and please continue reading this page for additional information about kidnapping charges in New Jersey.

 Kidnapping in NJ is an indictable criminal offense that is governed by N.J.S.A.
 2C:13-1, which states that a person may not unlawfully remove or confine someone else for the purpose of getting a ransom.
 More broadly, the statute also stipulates that a person may not confine someone else for the purpose of facilitating a crime, aiding an escape, inflicting bodily injury, or terrorizing the victim.
 This statute can apply in a lot of situations.

 If the victim is released unharmed, the kidnapping is classified as a second degree crime.
-However, the violent nature of a kidnapping offense means that this second degree felony carries enhanced penalties of between 15 and 30 years in New Jersey State Prison.
+In those situations, the potential sentence is 5 to 10 years.
+However, the violent nature of a kidnapping offense means that this is usually a first degree felony, which carries enhanced penalties of between 15 and 30 years in New Jersey State Prison.
 Believe me: you do not want to spend that much time behind bars.